Phisomni/RAG_Pipeline/README.md

     python src/test_harness.py

-**Note:** Grid experiments may take a long time to complete.
+**Note:** Grid experiments may take a long time to complete when running locally.
 Results are logged in experiment_logs/ and full LLM responses are saved in llm_outputs/